 • Learn to use assistive devices like a walkers, canes, wheelchairs and other Durable Medical Equipment

-Here in Spokane, we continue to see our demographic shift to over 65.
-At Riverview Retirement Community Balance and Strength are central to our residents.
+Here in Spokane, we continue to see our demographic shift to over the age of 65.
+At Riverview Retirement Community balance retraining and strength are central to the care we provide our residents.
 Balance training is undertaken in order to:

 • Prevent falls and injuries